 Amnesty International Charity (‘AIC’) is part of the larger Amnesty International family and contributes to realizing the vision of a world where human rights are enjoyed by all by carrying out charitable human rights work.
-AIC’s activities include investigating a huge range of serious human rights abuses across the world and raising public awareness of critical human rights issues.
+AIC’s activities include making grants to investigate serious human rights abuses across the world and raise public awareness of critical human rights issues.

 In legal terms, AIC is registered in England and Wales as both as a company limited by guarantee (company number 2007475) and as a charity (charity No. 294230) and its objects are to promote human rights throughout the world.
 Please follow the links to view AIC’s governing document (articles of association) and AIC’s recent annual reports and accounts.

 For more information on the work of Amnesty International see https://www.amnesty.org/en/what-we-do/